National Health Service: Hospital beds

 In 2020, the UK had 2.43 hospital beds per 1,000 people.
 In September 2017, the King's Fund documented the number of NHS hospital beds in England as 142,000, describing this as less than 50% of the number 30 years previously.
 In 2019, one tenth of the beds in the UK were occupied by a patient who was alcohol-dependent.

 Use of alternative medicine

 Since 2000, the NHS has been under significant criticism for continuing to provide and trial the pseudoscientific methods of alternative medicine.
 A 2010 Commons report noted that homeopathy "has been funded and provided on the NHS since its inception in 1948".

 The NHS also evaluated the Lightning Process for paediatric CFS/ME in the SMILE trial - "The trial population was drawn from the Bath and Bristol NHS specialist paediatric CFS or ME service", with the journal later acknowledging "the study was not fully ICMJE compliant".

 In clinical guidance, NICE's 2009 low-back-pain guideline has continued to tell clinicians to "Consider offering a course of acupuncture needling comprising up to a maximum of 10 sessions over a period of up to 12 weeks".

-Care mistakes

-A 2024 report by the public research university Imperial College London said that the NHS spends £14.7bn a year treating patients in England hurt by care mistakes.